 You could ask a Boots Macmillan Beauty Advisor about using concealer or toning down flushed skin.
-We have more information about Boots Macmillan Beauty Advisors on page 2.
+See page 2 for more information on Boots Macmillan Beauty Advisors.

 Keeping clean

 Cancer treatments can make you more at risk of getting an infection.
 Keep your make up routine as clean as possible with the following tips: